theodoreOnzGit/archlinuxBootstrapInstallWithConfig/Step4_bootloading/README.md

 the boot selection menu in the UEFI-firmware settings.
 2. look for an executable within said UEFI partition, eg GRUB
 3. GRUB will then load boot entries in its manual based on the grub.cfg file
+4. these entries consist of initramfs-linux.img files, which will need to be within the grub.cfg file in order to boot.
-4. Thereafter, the rest of the boot processes will start, including mounting of filesystems.
+5. Thereafter, the rest of the boot processes will start, including mounting of filesystems.